shantanuekumar/laravel_signup/README.md

  $ php artisan serve

+5.Run this command in the root of project folder to generate key

+$ php artisan key:generate

-5.Run from localhost laravel_signup/user data/signup.html
+6.Run from localhost laravel_signup/user data/signup.html